awslabs/cloudformation-accustom/README.md

 To utilise this functionality you must initalise and include a `RedactionConfig`.
 A `RedactionConfig` consists of some flags to define the redaction mode and if the response URL should be redacted, as well as a series of `RedactionRuleSet` objects that define what to redact based upon regular expressions.
 There is a special case of `RedactionConfig` called a `StandaloneRedactionConfig` that has one, and only one, `RedactionRuleSet` that is provided at initialisation.

 Each `RedactionRuleSet` defines a single regex that defines which ResourceTypes this rule set should applied too.
-You can then apply any number of rules, based upon explicit property name, or a regex.
+You can then apply any number of rules, based upon explicit an property name, or a regex.
 Please see the definitions and an example below.

 ### `RedactionRuleSet`
 The `RedactionRuleSet` object allows you to define a series of properties or regexes which to whitelist or blacklist for a given resource type regex.
 It is initialised with the following: